WINE VALLEY WEDDINGS

 Finally, before the night began, the party buses were pulling up, and one of my best friends from college was ran over, dragged, and smashed by one of them.
 I couldn't tell you anything about what happened inside the club that night, but the memories of trying to help my friend after this tragic accident outside the club are vivid still to this day.

 I decided to leave Southern California entirely and started taking college classes again.
-I moved to Seattle and instead of pursuing the Nightlife Industry, I focused on learning more about the Hospitality Industry.
+I moved to Seattle and instead of pursuing a career in Nightlife, I focused on learning more about the Hospitality Industry.
 I started working in Hotels, Luxury Apartments, Banquet Halls and High-End Restaurants, often working 2-3 different shifts in one day before a night class.

-So, the grind continued and of course I started DJing around Seattle.
+So, the grind continued and of course I started DJing around Seattle in addition to working and taking classes.
 The more I DJ'd, the more I was reminded of what I didn't like about the nightlife - the same old bars and clubs, with the same old drunken crowds.
 So, I decided it was time to try weddings again.
-I started picking up gigs with a Seattle based Wedding DJ Business, but I still wasn't sold on the idea of making weddings my bread and butter.
+I started picking up gigs with a Seattle based Wedding DJ Business, but I still wasn't sold on the idea of turning into a Wedding DJ.
 So, I met with a local Ethiopian Hookah Lounge owner - who ended up being a great friend - and I became the resident DJ at his hookah lounge, doing sets from midnight to 4am on Friday and Saturday nights...
-I didn't have to worry about where my next gig was, I just showed up every weekend and mixed good music for people who just wanted to chill and smoke hookah in a mellow environment.
+I was able to continue working and taking classes - I just showed up every weekend and mixed good music for good people who just wanted to chill and smoke hookah in a mellow environment.

 Being out late on the weekends at this hookah lounge, I couldn't help but notice how much money the hot dog carts seemed to be making outside these bars and clubs.
 One night I walked over and talked to the hot dog guy after my gig to ask more about the business.
 It turned out one guy owned all of the best hot dog carts, which were outside all the best clubs.
 I was inspired and motivated.

-After only a year of peddling pancakes there were a few sudden and impactful deaths in my family back in Oregon, and then a harsh break-up came, as they do in your mid-20's, so I moved back to my hometown in Oregon, to be with my family...
-And of course, I brought my new restaurant idea and my turntables with me.
+After only a year of peddling pancakes there were a few sudden and impactful deaths in my family back in Oregon, and then a sudden break-up came, so I moved back to my hometown in Oregon, to be with my family...
+And of course, I brought my new restaurant business and my turntables with me.

-After moving back to McMinnville full time in 2015, I started working at a local diner - and I was still focused on growing my own food business.
-A co-worker introduced me to Rick Drakeley, a late local legend of McMinnville, the owner of The 411 Eatery & Lounge.
+After moving back to McMinnville full time in 2015, I was still focused on growing my own food business.
+A co-worker introduced me to Rick Drakeley, a local legend of McMinnville, the late owner of The 411 Eatery & Lounge.
 He ended up mentoring me and helped me grow my food cart business idea into a legitimate breakfast delivery restaurant.
 Not only did he allow me to use his kitchen for my food business, but he let me DJ at his bar on the weekends.

 Eventually with the bit of DJing I did at The 411, along with the connections I made in the community through Rick and my breakfast delivery restaurant, the wedding DJ work found me once again.
 I was being referred to couples by people all throughout my community.
-Within a few years, I was DJing and MCing weddings all over Oregon and beyond, and working directly with my clients!
+Within a few years, I was DJing and MCing weddings all over Oregon and beyond, and working directly with my clients - which I absolutely love.

-My clients didn't want the same old boring disk jockey and cliche MC for their wedding, they wanted somebody who was creative, engaging, and passionate about the art of DJing and MCing, with a high standard for well-produced events.
+My clients didn't want the same old boring Disk Jockey and cliche MC for their wedding, they wanted somebody who was creative, engaging, and passionate about the art of DJing and MCing, with a high standard for well-produced events.
 And once I really got into it, I noticed that I was falling in love with all the love, hearing all the stories, witnessing the deep connections these couples had with all their loved ones.
-I really started to appreciate the atmosphere of joy and solidarity that weddings offered.
+I really started to appreciate the atmosphere of joy and solidarity that weddings offer.

-After the busiest year of my life, running a food business and a Wedding DJ business, my schedule looked overwhelming that upcoming wedding season, so I closed my breakfast delivery restaurant in late 2019, at age 31.
+After the busiest year of my life, growing a food business and a Wedding DJ business simultaneously, my schedule looked overwhelming that upcoming wedding season, so I closed my breakfast delivery restaurant in late 2019, at age 31.
 The next year I launched Wine Valley Weddings, a new brand, dedicated and committed to better serving my wedding clients.

-Even throughout a pandemic and shutdowns, when food delivery was considered essential, and all events were cancelled or postponed, I stuck with my decision to focus my energy on being the best Wedding DJ and MC on the West Coast, and now, several years later I am booked to DJ and MC more weddings than ever before, and teaming up with an old friend, DJ Cali, to expand this level of Wedding DJ service across the entire West Coast.
+Even throughout a pandemic and shutdowns, when food delivery was considered essential, and all events were cancelled or postponed, I stuck with my decision to focus my energy on being the best Wedding DJ and MC on the West Coast.
+Now, with the pandemic and shutdowns years behind us, I am booked to DJ and MC weddings all Summer long, and I am now expanding my offerings to include 360 Photo Booth and Uplighting services.

 *